SangeethaKumari/ai-new-aggregator/README.md

-# AI News LangGraph - Multi-Agent Cancer Research System
+# AI-new-aggregator - Multi-Agent Cancer Research System

 A sophisticated multi-agent system built with LangGraph for aggregating, analyzing, and presenting AI news in cancer research.
 This project implements a collaborative agent workflow similar to CrewAI but using LangGraph's powerful state management and orchestration capabilities.